Relationship of Prince Andrew and Jeffrey Epstein: Allegations and related developments

-In August 2019, court documents associated with a defamation case between Giuffre and Maxwell revealed that a second girl, Johanna Sjoberg, gave evidence alleging that Andrew had placed his hand on her breast while in Epstein's mansion posing for a photo with his Spitting Image puppet.
-Later that month, Andrew released a statement that said, "At no stage during the limited time I spent with [Epstein] did I see, witness or suspect any behaviour of the sort that subsequently led to his arrest and conviction", though he expressed regret for meeting him in 2010 after Epstein had already pleaded guilty to sex crimes for the first time.
-At the end of August 2019 The New Republic published a September 2013 email exchange between John Brockman and Evgeny Morozov, in which Brockman mentioned seeing a British man nicknamed "Andy" receive a foot massage from two Russian women at Epstein's New York residence during his last visit to the mansion in 2010, and had realised "that the recipient of Irina's foot massage was His Royal Highness, Prince Andrew, the Duke of York".
+In August 2019, court documents associated with a defamation case between Giuffre and Maxwell revealed that a second girl, Johanna Sjoberg, had given evidence alleging that Andrew had placed his hand on her breast while in Epstein's mansion posing for a photo with his Spitting Image puppet.
+Later that month, Andrew released a statement saying: "At no stage during the limited time I spent with [Epstein] did I see, witness or suspect any behaviour of the sort that subsequently led to his arrest and conviction", though he expressed regret for meeting him in 2010 after Epstein had already pleaded guilty to sex crimes for the first time.

-In July 2020 Caroline Kaufman, an alleged victim of Epstein, said in a federal lawsuit that she had seen Andrew at Epstein's New York mansion in December 2010.
-In November 2021 Lawrence Visoski, Epstein's pilot, testified in court during Maxwell's trial that Andrew flew in Epstein's private plane along with other prominent individuals, including Bill Clinton, Donald Trump and John Glenn.
-Visoski stated he did not notice any sexual activity or wrongdoing on the plane.
-Similarly, Andrew's name was recorded on 12 May 2001 by Epstein's pilot David Rodgers in his logbook, and he testified that Andrew flew three times with Epstein and Giuffre in 2001.
-The following month a picture of Epstein and Maxwell, sitting at a cabin on Queen Elizabeth II's Balmoral estate, around 1999, at the invitation of Andrew, was shown to the jury to establish their status as partners.
+In July 2020, Caroline Kaufman, an alleged victim of Epstein, said in a federal lawsuit that she had seen Andrew at Epstein's New York mansion in December 2010.
+In November 2021, Lawrence Visoski, Epstein's pilot, testified in court during Maxwell's trial that Andrew had flown in Epstein's private plane along with other prominent individuals, including Bill Clinton, Donald Trump, and John Glenn.
+Visoski stated that he had not noticed any sexual activity or wrongdoing on the plane.
+Similarly, Andrew's name was recorded on 12 May 2001 by Epstein's pilot David Rodgers in his logbook, and he testified that Andrew had flown three times with Epstein and Giuffre in 2001.
+The following month, a picture of Epstein and Maxwell sitting at a cabin on Queen Elizabeth II's Balmoral estate, around 1999, at the invitation of Andrew, was shown to the jury to establish their status as partners.

-On 5 January 2022 Giuffre's former boyfriend, Anthony Figueroa, said on Good Morning Britain that Giuffre told him Epstein would take her to meet Andrew.
-He alleged the meeting had taken place in London.
-In a court filing, Andrew's lawyers had previously referred to a statement by Figueroa's sister, Crystal Figueroa, who alleged that in her bid to find victims for Epstein, Giuffre had asked her, "Do you know any girls who are kind of slutty?"
-The same month, Carolyn Andriano, who as a 14-year-old was introduced by Giuffre to Maxwell and Epstein and was a prosecution witness in Maxwell's trial, said in an interview with the Daily Mail that then 17-year-old Giuffre told her in 2001 that she had sex with Andrew.
+On 5 January 2022, Giuffre's former boyfriend, Anthony Figueroa, said on Good Morning Britain that Giuffre had told him Epstein would take her to meet Andrew.
+He alleged that the meeting had taken place in London.
+In a court filing, Andrew's lawyers had previously referred to a statement by Figueroa's sister, Crystal Figueroa, who alleged that, in her bid to find victims for Epstein, Giuffre had asked her, "Do you know any girls who are kind of slutty?"
+The same month, Carolyn Andriano, who as a 14-year-old had been introduced by Giuffre to Maxwell and Epstein and was a prosecution witness in Maxwell's trial, said in an interview with the Daily Mail that then 17-year-old Giuffre had told her in 2001 that she had sex with Andrew.
 She stated, "And [Giuffre] said, 'I got to sleep with him'.
 She didn't seem upset about it.
 She thought it was pretty cool."